EASINTUHA/Codechef-My-All-Solution/README.md

 # CodeChef 0-500 Rating Solutions in C++

-Welcome to the CodeChef 0-500 Rating Solutions repository!
-This repository contains C++ solutions for 115 CodeChef problems with difficulty ratings between basic to advanced.
+Welcome to the CodeChef basic to advanced learning and practice Rating Solutions repository!
+This repository contains C and C++ solutions for CodeChef problems with difficulty ratings between basic to advanced.
 These solutions are designed to help you understand different approaches and improve your problem-solving skills.

 ## Overview